 We do not serve as general partner or manage unregistered investment funds ("private funds"), such as hedge funds.
-However, we may be engaged to provide investment subadvisory services to private funds.
-Currently, we have two such private funds as our clients.
+However, we have been and may be engaged to provide investment subadvisory services to private funds.
 Each private fund has its own investment program and restrictions, which are described in the fund's private placement memoranda.